Menu

 Welcome to Succeed Class - Year 6

 Welcome to Year 6 - Succeed Class.
-We have 25 children in Succeed class this year, all striving to achieve their own personal goals.
-I, Miss Fleming, am the Year 6 teacher and alongside myself will be Miss Briggs as our class Teaching Assistant.
+We have 29 children in Succeed class this year, all striving to achieve their own personal goals.
+I, Miss Fleming, am the Year 6 teacher and alongside myself will be Mrs Lord, who will teach the class on Monday's, and Miss Milner and Mrs Burgess as our class' Teaching Assistants.
 We all share the same goal - to guide, to support, to learn, to laugh and to ensure that memories are made.
 We are looking forward to the exciting, and hard-working, journey ahead!

 Now that the children are in Year 6, they will have many responsibilities around the school such as: leading by example as school role models to the younger children; taking the lead with School Council; participating as senior members of the GIFT Team; supporting younger children in reception with key reading skills; demonstrating sound knowledge of Internet Safety as members of the Internet Warriors; assisting within whole school assemblies; and representing the school at the various sporting competitions that we will be participating in throughout the year.
 It is sure to be a busy year!